 How often are you able to update?

 We recommend logging into your dashboard at least weekly and seeing if there are any updates waiting.
-The order of how you update plugins can also be important so make note if you have any issues.
+The order in which you update plugins can also be important so make note if you have any issues.
 Here are a few combos that can be a bit tricky sometimes:

 - Woocommerce and lots of plugins.